What more can be said about visiting Miami that hasn’t already been covered by the blockbuster movies, the TV shows, the tabloids…?

 Many people underestimate the sheer size of Miami.
 While the urban core is relatively small, the greater metropolitan area is enormous.
 In fact, Miami is one of the largest cities in the USA when you take into consideration the entire urban area.

 Miami has a large and diverse public transportation network that runs throughout the entire city.
-Via a Metrobus, Metrorail, or even the touristy Metromove, you can actually travel just about anywhere in Miami, so long as you have time.
+Via the Metrobus, Metrorail, or even the smaller Metromover, you can actually travel to many places in Miami with public transit, so long as you have time.
 Lemme place emphasis on the word time.

 Outside of Miami’s tourism areas, public transport gets pretty scarce.
 This makes it difficult to reasonably visit multiple outer-neighborhoods in a single day.